top of page

 Tsolikouri

 Tsolikouri originates in Kolkheti (ancient Colchis, the land of the Golden Fleece).
-Lagvinary growing it in Imereti region.
+Lagvinary is growing in the Imereti region.

 Crispy wine, yet full bodied.
 With soft acidity and integrated tannins with great potential for longevity.